 - Loss of consortium

-KNR has helped numerous Columbus injury victims get the compensation they need after truck accidents.
+KNR has helped numerous truck accident victims in Columbus get the compensation they need after truck accidents.
 Please review our case results to learn more.

 If your loved one initially survived the accident, then they had a personal injury claim.
 However, they may have later passed away before filing a claim.
 Through a survival action, your relative’s estate can still pursue damages.